mozilla/data-docs/src/cookbooks/glam.md

 # Introduction to GLAM

-GLAM was built to help Mozillians answer their data questions without needing data analysis or coding skills.
-It contains a visualization layer meant to answer most "easy" questions about how a probe or metric has changed over build ids and releases.
+GLAM was built to help Mozillians answer most "easy" questions about how a probe or metric has changed over build ids and releases.

 GLAM is one of several high-level data tools that we provide at Mozilla.
 For more information, see [Tools for Data Analysis](../introduction/tools.md).

-Access to GLAM is currently limited to Mozilla employees and designated contributors (this [may change in the future](https://bugzilla.mozilla.org/show_bug.cgi?id=1712353)).
-For more information, see [gaining access](../concepts/gaining_access.md).
+Access to GLAM is public!

 ## How to use GLAM